Keto prawn and avocado cocktail

-There, I remember, I also used to have prawn cocktail every day as a starter, made with fresh Dutch prawns, which are quite small compared to other prawns species.
+There, I remember, I also used to have prawn cocktail every evening after work as a starter, made with fresh Dutch prawns, which are quite small compared to other prawns species.
 But wow, was it good.
 The sauce was more like a thousand island dressing sauce, but still very tasty.
-The memory has remained with me as it was so good.
+The memory has remained with me as it was simplicity itself.

 Keto Shrimp Cocktail Sauce

 This prawn keto seafood sauce is so easy to make.
 All the ingredients I have in my pantry, and the sauce can be put together in a few minutes.
 Nothing fancy, no cooking involved, just mixing.

 You can use it to serve with other seafood as well like langoustines or crayfish if you have them available.

 The sauce is also nicely keto as most of the ingredients are keto-friendly.
 Horseradish, mayonnaise, and tabasco are all keto-friendly.